 Now we see people out on their bikes who under normal circumstances would never go for a recreational bike ride.
 The bike has become a much used mode of transport to get away from home and find a quiet place to enjoy the exceptionally fine spring weather.
 Especially in the afternoon, when the necessary work has been done, we find all benches along the cycle paths are occupied and people are out on their picnic blanket relaxing.

 It's great that we can continue to go out on our bikes.
 Hopefully we will all manage to enjoy the outdoors responsibly and safely, so no further restrictive measures are needed and we can keep on cycling.
 How long the current coronavirus measures will stay in place is not clear, but it's likely they'll last all through the summer of 2020 - if not longer.

 Coronavirus measures: No bikes on train

 Due to coronavirus measures Dutch Rail does not allow you to take your bike with you on the train from 12 May 2020.
 Tickets for the bike are no longer available.
 Folding bikes and special needs bikes for which you don't need a ticket are still allowed.
 For the latest information, see the website of Dutch Rail.

 Update 25 june 2020:

 From 1 July bikes are allowed again on the train.
-You are requested to reserve in advance via the Dutch Rail app.
-Quite how this works is not clear yet.
+You are requested to reserve in advance online or via the Dutch Rail app.